StackVista/stackstate-docs/configure/anomaly-detection/scale-aad-up-and-down.md

 These metrics can be accessed using the StackState UI [Analytics environment](/use/stackstate-ui/analytics.md) and compared to determine whether sufficient resources have been allocated to the AAD.
 As streams with an anomaly check have the highest priority in the AAD, when the number of **Checked streams** is higher than the number of **Streams with anomaly checks**, all anomaly health checks are updated on time:

-* **Checked streams** - plot the number of streams checked over the last 6 hours using the query:
+* **Checked streams** - query to plot the number of streams checked over the last 6 hours:

     ```text
     Telemetry